-There are two ways to celebrate Mother’s Day: with your kids or without them.
+There are two ways to celebrate Mother’s Day on May 8th: with your kids or without them.
 Here are a selection of ideas for both.
 This year, our Mother’s Day Guide is sponsored by Brushstrokes Studios in Berkeley.

 With kids or without?
 At Brushstrokes you can do either, or both.
-The upstairs studio is reserved for moms only for the whole afternoon of May 10, from 1:00-6:00 pm with bubbly, treats and tea.
+The upstairs studio is reserved for moms only for the whole afternoon of May 8, from 1:00-6:00 pm with bubbly, treats and tea.
 Come enjoy the zen of painting in our beautiful upstairs loft.
 Bring a friend or come solo for some “me time”.
 Meanwhile, the downstairs studio is available all day from 11 am – 6 pm if you prefer to spend the day with your child or children or with the whole family.
 No reservations required.
-Want to help the kids make something, but don’t know where to start?
-Some local stores have set up workshops to help you.

-- Saturday morning, May 9 @ Lakeshore Learning in San Leandro, the project is a foam flower bouquet that might work for your preschooler.
+- Saturday morning, April 30 @ Lakeshore Learning in San Leandro has little kids crafts, the project is a foam flower bouquet that might work for your preschooler.

 - Explore Tilden Park, Lake Merritt Garden, or the Conservatory of Flowers in San Francisco’s Golden Gate Park.

-- The UC Berkeley Botanical Garden is combining a breakfast tea event with a crafting session.
-Mom will take home a lovely air plant to hang in the house.
+- Tea.
+The UC Berkeley Botanical Garden is combining a breakfast tea event with a hands-on herbal activity.
+Mom will take home a personalized collection of teas and an herb for the garden.

-More than one East Bay mom has named Oakland’s Foot Spa and Tea Bar as her favorite indulgence.
+Mini spa treatment.
+More than one East Bay mom has named Joie Nail Spa as her favorite indulgence.

 Thanks to Brushstrokes for sponsoring this guide.
 You can purchase a Brushstrokes art class for Mom online.
 Brushstrokes is located at 745 Page Street, near the Fourth Street Shopping District in Berkeley.